VJftw/VJftw.github.io/_posts/2015-08-20-a-perspective-on-objects.markdown

 categories: development object-orientated
 ---

+**Note:** This is a work-in-progress.
+I'm revamping an old post from 2012.

 I'm sure that if you're reading this, you've heard of a phenomenon called Object-Oriented Programming/Design(OOP/OOD respectively).
 If you haven't, in a nutshell it's just a way of thinking about problems or situations in a more materialistic manner in order to make solving or modelling them easier.

 ##What makes an object?